yuzbamaria/readme_generator/README.md

 ## Description

-This is the solution for the challenge from EdX bootcamp, Week 11.
 My learning objective was to differentiate between ```JavaScript``` in the browser and ```Node.js``` environments, and also ```ES6```.
 The task is to make a command-line app that will dynamically generate a professional README file from a user's input using the Inquirer package.
 Check out the [Link to Sample README](dist/sampleREADME.md) in this repo as an example.